automotive-grade-linux/docs-sources/docs/getting-started/app-workflow-sdk.md

 From there, you can explore to find the SDK installer you want to download.
 As an example, consider using a pre-built SDK to develop applications suited for a 64-bit ARM-based board that you want to emulate using QEMU.
-Furthermore, you are using the 6.0.0 "Flounder" release of the AGL software.
+Furthermore, you are using the 8.0.0 "Halibut" release of the AGL software.
 Follow these links:

 ```
-flounder -> 6.0.0 -> qemuarm64 -> deploy -> sdk
+halibut -> 8.0.0 -> qemuarm64 -> deploy -> sdk
 ```

 From the list, you download the ``*.sh`` file, which is an installation script for the SDK.